peteyoung/python-dev-env/python-dev-setup.md

          1. `pip install -r requirements.txt`
          1. Go on your merry way.
    * Should `virtualenvwrapper` be installed globally, as user local with `pip install --user`, per `pyenv` Python versions, or per `virtualenv`?
-      * None of them feel appropriate given an `pyenv` installation since `pyenv` creates essentially a new Python environment for each Python version installed.
+      * None of them feel appropriate given a `pyenv` installation since `pyenv` creates essentially a new Python environment for each Python version installed.
          * Globally might work since it's mostly written in shell script.
 But what about the hook loader written in Python?
 It makes sense given `virtualenvwrapper` is meant to make it easy to switch between centralized `virtualenv` virtual environments.
 Each of those could potentially have captured completely different Python versions.
          * A user local install shares the same concerns and observations as a global install.
          * Per `pyenv` environment might make sense due to the hook loader.
 But what happens to `workon` once you've already decided to `workon` something and a virtual environment is activated?
          * Per `virtualenv` environment doesn't make any sense. `virtualenvwrapper` is made to switch easily between virtual environments.
 Why trap an install inside one?
 All separate `virtualenvwrapper` installs would need to be configured to point to the same folder for virtual environments.
       * The recommendation is to install "into the same global site-packages area where `virtualenv` is installed."
 See [here](https://virtualenvwrapper.readthedocs.io/en/latest/install.html) and [here](https://docs.python.org/install/index.html#alternate-installation-the-user-scheme).
-         * `virtualenv` itself needs a Python :\navailable to run.
+         * `virtualenv` itself needs a Python available to run.
 It also captures a copy of the available Python during creation of and into a virtual environment.
 This would seem to dictate that `virtualenv` should be installed per `pyenv` Python installation.
          * Taking the above and the site-packages area recommendation into consideration, it seems that `virtualenvwrapper` should be installed into each `pyenv` Python installation as well.
    * What needs to be installed before you install `pipenv`
       * Nothing really besides `pyenv`. `pip install --user pipenv` tries to install the following: